kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

 these pods and has succeeded and failed status, you can use it in Katib.

 To do that, you need to modify Katib components before installing Katib on your Kubernetes cluster.
-For that, you have to know your CRD API group, API version, object kind, plural name of the object.
-Check the [Kubernetes guide](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) to know more about CRDs.
+For that, you have to know your CRD API group and version, the CRD object's kind.
+Also, you need to know which resources your custom object is created.
+Check the
+[Kubernetes guide](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)
+to know more about CRDs.